 I have been actively involved in the world of medical ethics for more than 25 years, as a practising clinician, clinical teacher, speaker and writer.
-My writing and work in this rapidly changing field fall into several categories:
+My writing and work in this rapidly changing field falls into several categories.

 My three published books address different topics in medical ethics.
 Matters of Life and Death is a wide-ranging overview of the major issues: including reproductive technology, fetal screening, genetics, abortion, neonatal care, assisted suicide and euthanasia.
 Right To Die? zooms in on the heavily contested areas of assisted suicide and euthanasia and how to respond with compassion to those facing unbearable pain or terminal conditions.
 My latest book, Dying Well, approaches the question from a pastoral perspective and offers practical advice and resources for an individual facing a terminal illness and for relatives and carers.

 Patients are increasingly being given God-like information on their lives – but have we developed God-like responsibility for this?

 What is our conscience, is it reliable, and can we bring it onto the wards?